Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Meet coverage requirements for your loan or lease and consider added protection.
+Learn the coverage requirements for your bike’s loan or lease — but you might want extra protection.

-Your loan or lease may require specific types of insurance on your motorcycle.
-These requirements are meant to protect the lender’s investment in your bike during an accident.
-The required coverage is stated in your contract, making it legally binding.
+Your loan or lease may require specific types of insurance on your motorcycle that are meant to protect the lender’s investment in your bike.
+The required coverage is listed in your contract, making it legally binding.

 Common coverage types you may need:

 - Liability.
 Pays for bodily injuries and vehicle damage to other drivers involved in an accident where you’re at fault.
 This coverage is often required by the state.